oracle/docker-images/OracleSOASuite/dockerfiles/README.md

 SOA on Docker
 =============

 Sample Docker configurations to facilitate installation, configuration, and environment setup for Docker users.
-This project includes quick start dockerfiles for SOA 12.2.1.x based on Oracle Linux 7, Oracle JRE 8 (Server) and Oracle WebLogic Infrastructure 12.2.1.x.
+This project includes quick start dockerfiles for SOA 12.2.1.x based on Oracle Linux 7, Oracle JRE 8 (Server) and Oracle Fusion Middleware Infrastructure 12.2.1.x.

 You will be able to build the SOA images based on the version which is required using the build scripts provided.

 ## SOA 12.2.1.x Docker image Creation and Running

-To build a SOA image either you can start from building Oracle JDK and Oracle FMW Infrastrucure image or use the already available Oracle FMW Infrastructure image.
-The FMW Infrastructure image is available in the [Oracle Container Registry](https://container-registry.oracle.com), and can be pulled from there.
-If you plan to use the Oracle FMW Infrastructure image from the [Oracle Container Registry](https://container-registry.oracle.com), you can skip the next two steps and continue with "Building a Docker Image for SOA".
+To build a SOA image either you can start from building Oracle JDK and Oracle Fusion Middleware Infrastrucure image or use the already available Oracle Fusion Middleware Infrastructure image.
+The Fusion Middleware Infrastructure image is available in the [Oracle Container Registry](https://container-registry.oracle.com), and can be pulled from there.
+If you plan to use the Oracle Fusion Middleware Infrastructure image from the [Oracle Container Registry](https://container-registry.oracle.com), you can skip the next two steps and continue with "Building a Docker Image for SOA".

+NOTE: If you download the Oracle Fusion Middleware Infrastructure image from the [Oracle Container Registry](https://container-registry.oracle.com) then you need to retag the image with appropriate version. e.g. for the 12.2.1.3.0 version, retag from `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.3` to `oracle/fmw-infrastructure:12.2.1.3`.

+$ docker tag container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.3 oracle/fmw-infrastructure:12.2.1.3

 ## How to build the Oracle Java image